derekbeaton/Marvel-Cinematic-Universe_Network/MCU_Network__Short_Desc.md

 ## Quick data description

+These data were generated from IMDB in late December 2016 through January 2017.
+I included all MCU movies including those (at the time) in pre-production (e.g., Black Panther), or where particular casting choices had already been made (e.g., Captain Marvel).
+I excluded the two forthcoming Avengers movies.
+The data set only includes actors from the MCU *movies* and all of their acting credits for movies, shorts, video games and such but not TV shows or episodes.

-Of all the MCU *movie* (not TV) actors in all MCU movies from Iron Man 1 to Spider-man: Homecoming, there are 938 unique actors that have been in 12,000+ movies (and some other things like shorts, video games, etc.. but I excluded TV episodes and shows).
+There are 938 unique actors that have been in 12,000+ movies (and some other things like shorts, video games, etc.. but I excluded TV episodes and shows).
 After a bit of cleaning we are left with 779 actors from 10,000+ movies and such.
 If actors appear together in something they are connected.
 That connection gets stronger if they appear with each other in many things.

 ## Dual network visualization.